kinode-dao/kinode-book/src/chess_app/chess_engine.md

 //
 // Our "chess protocol" request/response format.
 We'll always serialize these
-// to a byte vector and send them over IPC.
+// to a byte vector and send them over `body`.
 //

 #[derive(Debug, Serialize, Deserialize)]